dgroomes/my-github-explorer/README.md

      * DONE Redux wants only serializable data in the state.
 Makes sense (although profoundly limiting; but constraints can be good).
 Take only what I need in place of the `Response` object.
-   * Port everything else to Redux
+   * DONE Port everything else to Redux (but don't get into Sagas yet)
-   * Add in Sagas (also "hello world")
+* [ ] Port to Redux Sagas
-   * Here is the real experiment: can we figure out how to implement the logic in Sagas?
+   * This is the real experiment: can we actually figure out how to implement the logic in Sagas?
 * [x] DONE Add Redux DevTools.
    * Note: I completely misread the docs.
 I thought there was no standalone launcher for Redux DevTools, but there is.
      It's called redux-devtools-cil.